Iva Carter

 How Do You Cut Meat for a Cheesesteak?

 You must cut meat thinly for a cheesesteak.
 The best way to do this is to place the steak in the freezer for at least 30 minutes to firm up the meat.
-Then slice it against the grain very thinly with a sharp knife.
-This will ensure tender, flavorful slices of beef that are perfect for your sandwich.
+Then, slice it against the grain very thinly with a sharp knife.

 How Thick Should Philly Cheesesteak Meat Be?

-Philly cheesesteak meat should be sliced very thinly, about 1/8 inch thick.
-This will help to ensure that the steak cooks quickly and evenly when grilling or sautéing.
+Philly cheesesteak meat should be about 1/8 inch thick.
+This will help ensure the steak cooks quickly and evenly when grilling or sautéing.

 References: